 We are subject to the informational requirements of the Exchange Act and thus file periodic reports and other information with the SEC.
-These reports and the other information we file with the SEC can be read and copied at the public reference room facilities maintained by the SEC in Washington, DC at 100 F Street, N.E., Washington, DC 20549.
-The SEC's telephone number to obtain information on the operation of the public reference room is (800) SEC-0330.
-These reports and other information are also filed by us electronically with the SEC and are available at its website, www.sec.gov.
+These reports and other information are filed by us electronically with the SEC and are available at its website, www.sec.gov.